jadick/ECE1513-Introduction-to-ML/README.md

-ECE1513 - Introduction to Machine Learning - Fall 2023
+## University of Toronto - ECE1513 - Introduction to Machine Learning - Fall 2023